Skip to Content

 • all the countries you're a tax resident in and your Tax Identification Number for each one.

-We may sometimes ask for information about transactions through our app to protect you and to help detect and prevent fraud and other suspicious activities.
+We may sometimes ask for additional information about transactions through our app to protect you and to help detect and prevent fraud and other suspicious activities.

 We collect this information to keep your data safe and to improve features for you.
 This includes your: